FeiyouG/2DGSx-DSR/README.md

-# Differential Surfel Rasterization
+# 2DGSx-DSR

-This is the rasterization engine for the paper "2D Gaussian Splatting for  Geometrically Accurate Radiance Fields".
-If you can make use of it in your own research, please be so kind to cite us.
+2DGSx-DSR is an extended version of [diff-surfel-rasterization](https://github.com/hbb1/diff-surfel-rasterization), rasterization engine for the paper "2D Gaussian Splatting for Geometrically Accurate Radiance Fields" with the following improvments:
+1. Implementation from [Object-centric 2DGS paper](https://github.com/MarcelRogge/object-centric-2dgs) to have better segmentation of objects and reduced gaussian size.

+---

+The followings are BibTeX for the upstream authors:

 <section class="section" id="BibTeX">
   <div class="container is-max-desktop content">